Endoscopic Depth Estimation Based on Deep Learning: A Survey: Abstract

 \section{Abstract}

-{ Endoscopic depth estimation is a critical technology for improving the safety and precision of minimally invasive surgery.
+Endoscopic depth estimation is a critical technology for improving the safety and precision of minimally invasive surgery.
 It has attracted considerable attention from researchers in medical imaging, computer vision, and robotics.
 Over the past decade, a large number of methods have been developed.
 Despite the existence of several related surveys, a comprehensive overview focusing on recent deep learning-based techniques is still limited.
 This paper endeavors to bridge this gap by systematically reviewing the state-of-the-art literature.
-Specifically, we provide a thorough survey of the field from three key perspectives: data, methods, and applications, covering a range of methods including both monocular and stereo approaches.
-We describe common performance evaluation metrics and summarize publicly available datasets.
-Furthermore, this review analyzes the specific challenges of endoscopic scenes and categorizes representative techniques based on their supervision strategies and network architectures.
-The application of endoscopic depth estimation in the important area of robot-assisted surgery is also reviewed.
-Finally, we outline potential directions for future research, such as domain adaptation, real-time implementation, and enhanced model generalization, thereby providing a valuable starting point for researchers to engage with and advance the field. }
+Specifically, we provide a thorough survey of the field from three key perspectives: data, methods, and applications.
+Firstly, at the data level, we describe the acquisition process of publicly available datasets.
+Secondly, at the methodological level, we introduce both monocular and stereo deep learning-based approaches for endoscopic depth estimation.
+Thirdly, at the application level, we identify the specific challenges and corresponding solutions for the clinical implementation of depth estimation technology, situated within concrete clinical scenarios.
+Finally, we outline potential directions for future research, such as domain adaptation, real-time implementation, and the synergistic fusion of depth information with sensor technologies, thereby providing a valuable starting point for researchers to engage with and advance the field toward clinical translation.